Contains definitions of words and acronyms used throughout the Capital Funding Guide.

-The annual financial resource (cash payments and year-end accruals) available to the each of the Agency’s operating areas to finance the affordable homes programmes.
+The annual financial resource (cash payments and year-end accruals) available to the each of Homes England’s operating areas to finance the affordable homes programmes.

 From April 2002 rents are calculated according to a formula based on relative property values, local earnings and property size.
 Restructured rents are calculated using the formula and data set out in the DCLG’s Guide to Social Rent Reforms.